binkley/exclusive-arc-sql-example/README.md

 while useful for technical implementation, misses the use case of exclusive arc for "contains" or hierarchical relationships.

-In the example schema, a "word" is contained in a "sentence" is contained in a "paragraph", but a "quotation" may refer to any of these.
+In the example schema, a "word" is contained in a "phrase" is contained in a "sentence" is contained in a "paragraph", but a "quotation" may refer to any of these.
 One of the other design patterns might make more sense were there to be specialized kinds of quotations depending on the referent.